Fei-Zetao/FeiZetao.github.io/_pages/about.md

   - /about.html
 ---

-I am now a postdoctoral fellow in Centre de Mathématique et Appliquées, working with Prof. Josselin Garnier at École Polytechnique, France.
+I am currently a Postdoctoral Fellow at the Centre de Mathématiques Appliquées, École Polytechnique, France, working with Prof. Josselin Garnier.

-Before that, I got my PhD at the Hong Kong University of Science and Technology, under supervision of Prof. Hai Zhang.
+Previously, I obtained my Ph.D. in Mathematics from the Hong Kong University of Science and Technology (HKUST), under the supervision of Prof. Hai Zhang.

-My research interests lie in inverse problems and imaging, wave physics, and signal processing.
+My research interests include inverse problems, imaging, wave physics, and signal processing.

 A data-driven personal website
 ======